Appdynamics/DevNet-Labs/labs/fnd-03-appd-brum/lab-exercise-06.md

 2. The detail panel for the JDBC exit calls shows the specific query that took most of the time
 3. You can see the full SQL statement along with the SQL parameter values

+You can read more about the Browser Snapshots [here](https://docs.appdynamics.com/display/latest/Browser+Snapshots) and [here](https://docs.appdynamics.com/display/latest/Page+Browser+Snapshots)

 ![BRUM Dash 9](./assets/images/06-brum-dashboard-09.png)